emmkimme/socket-port-helpers/README.md

 # Features
 * Test a port
-* Look for a free port
+* Look for one or multiple free port/s

 # Installation
 ```Batchfile